NubyDocs/nubydocs/array_methods.md

 Ex: %w[1 2 3 4].fetch(1) returns 2 (2 is the at index 1 in this array)

 Ex: %w[1 2 3 4].fetch(-1) returns 4 (4 is the last element in this array)

+Usage => Medium

+Use: Given an array of words, use fetch to only return a certain word based on its index.
 #fill
 #find_index
 #first